CiscoDevNet/finesse-sample-code/NonGadgetSample/README.md

 # Cisco Finesse - Non-Gadget Sample
-The learning sample gadget presents a web page allowing the ability to sign in/out, query for and change agent state, and perform basic call control operations.
+The non-gadget sample presents a web page allowing the ability to sign in/out, query for and change agent state, and perform basic call control operations.
 The example page implements the logic to connect to a BOSH/XMPP server using the [Cisco Ajax XMPP Library](http://developer.cisco.com/site/im-and-presence) to receive events.
 All responses and events will simply print to the debugger console.
 The code has been tested with Firefox 3.2.0 ESR with Firebug 2.0.14 and Internet Explorer 11.

 ![Sample Gadget Screenshot](Screenshot.png)